amok-exchange/amok-contracts/README.md

-# GMX Contracts
+# AMOK Contracts
-Contracts for GMX.
+Contracts for AMOK.
+Forked GMX.
+Respect to our friends.

 ## Install Dependencies
 If npx is not installed yet: